 - $39 million for Walkway over the Hudson

-- $55 million for a path on the new Kosciusko Bridge over Newton Creek
+- $55 million for a bikeway on the Kosciuszko Bridge

 - $60 million to renovate the High Bridge

-- $90 million is PA’s estimate to widen the paths to AASHTO standards
+- $90 million to widen GWB paths to national standards (AASHTO)

-- $380 million, or 20% of $1.9 billion restoration budget, is what USDOT recommends to upgrade bike-ped paths on bridges during renovations
+- $380 million, or 20% of the total $1.9 billion resoration, is what USDOT recommends to upgrade bike-ped paths on bridges during renovations.

-Considering that the GWB will need to sustain more bike trips than all these bridges combined, its widening should be seen as a “best buy.”
+Considering that its paths may need to sustain more trips than the other bridges combined, the GWB should be considered a “best buy.”

 - Historically low interest rates allow the PA to finance construction cheaply and without affecting their credit rating.

-150 organizations, businesses and communities are calling on the Port Authority to widen the George Washington Bridge paths as part of the upcoming recabling.
+250 organizations, businesses, communities and public officials have called on the PA to widen the GWB paths to comply with national standards as part of the upcoming reconstruction.

-- “As one of the densest metropolitan areas in America, we must commit to shore up 20th Century infrastructure that cannot keep up with the demands of the 21st Century.” – Rep. Charles Rangel (+10)
+- “As one of the densest metropolitan areas in America, we must commit to shore up 20th Century infrastructure that cannot keep up with the demands of the 21st Century.” – Eleven NY-NJ members of Congress

-“The PA’s Plan to allocate (1) 7’ path for peds and runners and (1) 7’ path for cyclists will inevitably cause runners to move over to the cyclists’ path.” – NY Road Runners
+- “The plan to allocate one 7 foot path for peds-runners and another for cyclists will inevitably cause runners to move over to the cyclists’ path.” – NY Road Runners

 Questions for the Port Authority

-- If 3700 cyclists per day and a 10.4% growth rate are insufficient to warrant widening the 7′ pedestrian paths, then what is PA’s threshold?
+- If a 3700 cyclists per day is insufficient to warrant widening the paths now, then what is the PA’s threshold?
 How much more crowded does it need to get?

-- If the PA regards the cost of widening the paths during recabling as too high, then what’s the likelihood that a standalone job, at far greater cost, will find acceptance later?
+- If the PA regards the current cost of widening the paths too expensive, what’s the likelihood that a standalone job, at greater cost, will find acceptance later?

-- If 140 bike clubs, shops , elected officials and government agencies are not adequate constituency to get this project moving, then who is?
+- If 250 organizations, businesses, communities and public officials aren’t enough of a constituency to get this project moving, then who is?

-- Departments of Transportation across the U.S. adhere to AASHTO guidelines to design bicycle-pedestrian paths to insure safety and adequate capacity and to insulate themselves from cycling-related liability.
-Absent such protection, how can the PA guarantee bicyclists access if it restores the paths as sidewalks?
+- DOTs broadly adhere to AASHTO for the design of shared use paths – to insure safety and adequate capacity, as well as to insulate themselves from liability.
+How can the PA continue to guarantee bicyclists access if it restores the paths to an ADA standard?